cubed-dev/cubed-xarray/README.md

 In (2) and (3) the choice to use `cubed.Array` instead of `dask.array.Array` is made by passing the keyword argument `chunked_array_type='cubed'`.
 To pass arguments to the constructor of `cubed.Array` then pass them via the dictionary `from_array_kwargs`, e.g. `from_array_kwargs={'spec': cubed.Spec(max_mem=2_000_000)}`.

-If cubed and cubed-xarray are installed but dask is not, then specifying the parallel array type to use is not necessary.
+If cubed and cubed-xarray are installed but dask is not, then specifying the parallel array type to use is not necessary, as the entrypoints system will then default to the only chunked parallel backend available (i.e. cubed).

 ## Tests